 “We have done a good job of bringing business in here, which is creating additional jobs that will offset some of the loss that may have taken place at the federal level,” Mr. Slater said.

 Still, a recent Washington Post survey showed that 38% of registered Virginia voters feel financially “worse off” since Mr. Trump took the oath of office.
-Just 24% reported being “better off,” while 37% reported no change.
+Just 24% reported being “better off,” and 37% reported no change.

-Meanwhile, voters said their chief issue is the “cost of living” and gave higher marks to Mr. Youngkin, who is term-limited, than to Mr. Trump.
+Voters said their chief issue is the “cost of living” and gave higher marks to Mr. Youngkin, who is term-limited, than to Mr. Trump.

 The Washington Times has reached out to the Earle-Sears campaign for comment.